Download pdf version

 • Commented R code necessary to guide users through the exercises as well as some knowledge on expected outputs.

-12.3 Teaching your bioinformatic tutorial (100 points)
+10.2 Teaching Tutorials (100 points)

-12.4 Individual report on thesis project/publication (200 points)
+10.3 Individual Report on Thesis Project/Publication (200 points)

-• Where are those published data deposited?
+• Where are these published data deposited?

-• What are the publication standards in your field (see e.g. Donoho, 2010; Smith et al., 2016)?
+• What are the publication standards in your field? (see e.g., Donoho, 2010; Smith et al., 2016)

-• etc…
+• Etc.

 • A data management workflow specific to your research, which will cover the following stages of the data life cycle (see e.g. British Ecological Society, 2014a):